Market Efficient Portfolios in a Systemic Economy: Market Inefficiencies and Systemic Significance

-The formulas above indicate that the mean squared deviation is a function of $\nv Q v$, i.e., the initial allocation of assets within the banking sector weighted by their systemic significance, and of statistics about fundamental shocks collected in the matrix $\nv G$.
+\end{lemma} The formula above indicates that the mean squared deviation is a function of $\nv Q v$, i.e., the initial allocation of assets within the banking sector weighted by their systemic significance, and of statistics about fundamental shocks collected in the matrix $\nv G$.
 This is consistent with intuition: larger shocks require banks to trade a higher amount of assets to restore their leverage targets.
 As a result, through the network multiplier $\nv Q v$, these shocks are amplified more and lead to a higher pressure on prices.